 Book Inspired Winter Snack Crafts

 It is so fun to read books and do a craft to go along with them.
 Here are a couple of snack crafts that would be perfect for an indoor winter activity.
+We also have a full list of Cute Edible Winter Crafts for Kids!

 Have fun reading together about penguins and then make these cute Penguin Cookies.
 We love the book Penguins Penguins Everywhere!
 It’s a cute book and shows how there are so many different species of penguins.